Lurgypai/Suqua/README.md

 # THIS IS A VERY WORK IN PROGRESS
 Feel free to contact me on twitter if you want to talk about it ([@Lurgypai](https://twitter.com/Lurgypai))

-Pull the git repo
-Install if cmake if not already installed
-Install g++ if not already installed
-Install sdl2 development libraries if not already installed (libsdl2-dev) Run the out script (./out.sh) enter the target directory (out/Tests/Box3) run make run the simulation (./Box3)